 Stinky Pungent Odor

-If you have ever smelled a rotting onion, you’ll never forget it.
-Onions can get extremely putrid when they go bad.
+If you have ever smelled a rotting or bad onion, you’ll never forget it, especially if you have a large bag of them.
+Onions can get extremely putrid when they go bad, and doing a simple sniff test will tell you just that.

 If you don’t get rid of it as soon as possible, it can quickly cause the other onions or produce to spoil.
-This is a definitive way how to tell if an onion is bad.
+This is a definitive way how to tell that you have a bad onion.

 Mold

-The slight powdery black dust that is often found on the exterior hard shell of the onion is actually a type of mold.
+The slight powdery black dust or brown spots that you often find on the exterior hard shell of the onion is actually a type of mold.
 It’s not good.
 It doesn’t show that the onion has spoiled, but it definitely doesn’t indicate that the onion is super fresh.

-The skin can be peeled to remove the black mold.
+If there are no other signs of spoilage, you can always try to peel the papery skin to remove the black mold.
 If there is any black mold on the actual flesh of the onion (the fresh parts), rinse it off.

 As long as the mold isn’t accompanied by rotten areas or other types of mold, it should be fine to eat.